ecma73/BookYourVetAUTH/README.md

-# byvAdmin -
+# BookYourVetAUTH -
+Backend to BookYourVetApp..
-A PhoneGap/Ionic Cordova WP Native Hybrid App :
+PhoneGap/Ionic Cordova WP Native Hybrid App :

 # 1. How to change splash screen and app icon
 Go to www/res folder and replace to you own png files